icgrp/hipr/README.md

 ![](images/runtime_one.png)

 7. In the terminal type `make report`, you will see the resource, compile time and STA timing reports as below.
+As you can see, we only define function `data_redir_m` as partial reconfigurable.

 ![](images/report_one.png)